RoBBR-Benchmark/RoBBR/README.md

 cd Evaluation
 bash SSR_eval.sh <dataset_path> <max_tokens> <prompt_template_name> <model_name> <exp_name> <limits> <regeneration>
 ```
-Most of the arguments are same as the Task 1 case.
+Most of the arguments are same as the Main Task case.
 `<limits>`: The limit used for calculating recall@limits during evaluation.

 `<regeneration>` A boolean indicating whether the model will regenerate if it retrieves more than the specified number of sentences.